Calls by impact funders

 develoPPP Ventures

 BMZ offers co-financing of up to €100,000 for innovative, early-stage companies registered in Ghana, Kenya, or Tanzania.
 The program supports scalable business models with strong development impact and alignment with the SDGs.
 Matching equity is required.
-Applications are accepted regularly.
+Call for Applications is currently open

 Dutch Fund for Climate and Development (DFCD)